N20 road (Ireland): N20 Patrickswell to Cork City

 A wide two lane road brings traffic along the Croom bypass (prior to the opening of this bypass at a cost of €20 million on 12 July 2001, the route went through the town).
 Past this new section of road, narrow two-lane road commences, ending at Charleville.
 The route passes through the town, running along Main Street.
 The road between Charleville and Buttevant is of similar design.
 At Mallow a relatively high specification road is encountered, with an older bypass of the town (early 1990s) passing up the hill from it as dual carriageway.
 A viaduct brings the road across the Blackwater River and Valley.
-The rest of the route to Cork is of high quality wide two lane, with a section of 2+1 road (a pilot installation) south of Mallow.
+The rest of the route to Cork is two lanes wide, with a section of 2+1 road (a pilot installation) south of Mallow.
 The route becomes dual carriageway on the approach to Cork.
 Junctions on this dual carriageway section are not numbered.
 New relief roads in Cork bring the route into the city centre while avoiding the winding streets through which the route ran until around 2000.
 The route terminates at the city center with two lanes going in each direction.
-The N20 also gives access to the Blackpool Shopping Center.

 M20 motorway

 Under the government's cancelled Transport 21 initiative, the Atlantic Corridor road project aimed to link Letterkenny to Waterford via Limerick and Cork with high quality roadway.
 A major part of this proposal involved the potential upgrading of the N20 route between Cork and Limerick.

-It was proposed to upgrade or replace the entire N20 with a new M20 motorway, approximately 90 km in length, with up to eight newly constructed junctions or re-configured junctions.
+It was proposed to upgrade or replace the entire N20 with a new M20 motorway, approximately 90 km in length.
 It was to be constructed in two stages: a southern section and a northern section.
-It was hoped that this project would be progressed as a PPP scheme.
+It was suggested that the project could be progressed as a public-private partnership scheme.